tw00/CarND-MPC-Project/README.md

 * a is the acceleration (> 0) or brake (< 0)
 * Lf is distance between the front of the vehicle and its center of gravity

-Vector of (x, y, psi, v) is car state that changes through time and by influence of actuators (delta, a) that

-MPC applies to the model.s
-So MPC optimize current and future actuators to keep states in desired values using following loss function:
+Model predictive control (MPC) optimizes the current and future actuator values (delta, a) to bring the state (x, y, psi, v) in a desired state, which is described by a loss function.
+The following loss is used

 ```
 27     // minimize error towards reference state